Juliakas/8086-Assemly-projects-2017-autumn/README.md

 # 8086 Assemly projects (2017 autumn)
 University related projects written in assembly language.
-A range of simple tasks and one disassembly project
+A range of simple tasks and one disassembly project.
+Program variable names and comments are mixed Lithuanian and English.

-## Skills aquired after working with assembly tasks:
+## Skills acquired after working with assembly tasks:

 - Base knowledge of how computers operate.
 - Understanding specifics of how memory and registers operate.